drbean/curriculum/speaking/test/pic/slides.md

 ## Referring to self

+Using "I" talking about a picture is _not recommended._

 The answer most expected by raters will not use "I"

-If you do say, "I see" (NOT: "I saw")
+If you do use, "I see" (NOT: "I saw")

 then you can say, "I can't see what she is holding."